mercycheeky/Financial-institution-chatbot/README.md

 # Financial-institution-chatbot
-This is a chat bot that answers bank inquiries to customers.
+This is a chat bot that answers bank inquiries to customers of a financial institution.